Wandering Spirit (Cree leader)

 Wandering Spirit (a.k.a.
-Kapapamahchakwew, Papamahchakwayo, Esprit Errant; b.1845 – d.1885) was a Cree war chief of a band of Plains Cree.
+Kapapamahchakwew, Papamahchakwayo, Esprit Errant; b. c.
+1845 – d.1885) was a war chief of a band of Plains Cree.
 There is little information on Wandering Spirit's life.
 Most of what is known begins shortly before the 1885 Frog Lake Massacre and ends with the Canadian justice system's convicting him of murder and hanging him.
 However, there is some information regarding his role within the Plains Cree people.

 Wandering Spirit was a young war chief among the Plains Cree and frequently came into conflict with the band's titular leader, Chief Big Bear.
 Whenever Big Bear left the band for a period of time, Wandering Spirit and Big Bear's son, Imasees, were left in command.
 Both had challenged Big Bear for full leadership in 1885 but were unsuccessful.
 Wandering Spirit's failed run for leadership left his popularity waning among his supporters, as Big Bear's experience was valued over Wandering Spirit's enthusiasm to punish their oppressors.
 Aside from the Frog Lake Massacre, Wandering Spirit gained notoriety for his conquests in battle.
 During his lifetime he participated in many attacks on the Blackfoot warriors and was successful in killing many of them.